Utah Courts

 (1) On September 15, a lawyer who fails to comply with Rule 11-614 or who files a Certificate of Compliance showing that the lawyer has failed to complete the required number of hours of MCLE will be administratively suspended from the practice of law, beginning on October 1, and notified of the administrative suspension by certified mail, return receipt requested.

-(b) Reinstatement.
-The Supreme Court may reinstate a lawyer or paralegal practitioner suspended under the provisions of this rule upon motion of the Board showing that the lawyer or paralegal practitioner has cured the delinquency for which the lawyer or paralegal practitioner has been suspended and paid all required fees.
+(b) Reinstatement prior to an administrative suspension for three or more years.
+The Supreme Court may reinstate a lawyer or licensed paralegal practitioner suspended under the provisions of this rule upon motion of the Board showing that prior to the administrative suspension of three or more years the lawyer or licensed paralegal practitioner has cured the delinquency for which the lawyer or licensed paralegal practitioner has been suspended and that the lawyer or licensed paralegal practitioner has paid all required fees.

-(d) Deferrals.
-The Board may defer MCLE requirements in the event of the lawyer's or paralegal practitioner’s serious illness.
+(f) Deferrals.
+The Board may defer MCLE requirements in the event of the lawyer's or licensed paralegal practitioner’s serious illness.

-(e) Petition to appeal.
-Any lawyer or paralegal practitioner who is aggrieved by any Board decision under this rule may, within 30 days from the date of the notice of decision, appeal to the Board by filing a petition setting forth the decision and the relief sought along with the factual and legal basis.
+(g) Petition to appeal.
+Any lawyer or licensed paralegal practitioner who is aggrieved by any Board decision under this rule may, within 30 days from the date of the mailing of the notice of decision, appeal to the Board requesting a hearing by filing a petition setting forth the decision and the relief sought along with the factual and legal basis.
 Unless a petition is timely filed, the Board's decision is final.

 (2) The Board may grant the petitioner an extension of time within which to comply with this rule.

-(3) Except as provided in paragraph (f), the Board's decisions are final and are not subject to further review.
+(3) Except as provided in paragraph (h), the Board's decisions are final and are not subject to further review.

-(f) Appeal to Supreme Court.
-A Board decision denying a request for waiver or a Board decision to suspend the lawyer or paralegal practitioner is final and not subject to further review unless within 30 days from the date of the notice of decision, the lawyer or paralegal practitioner files a written notice of appeal with the Supreme Court.
+(h) Appeal to Supreme Court.
+A Board decision denying a request for waiver or a Board decision to suspend the lawyer or licensed paralegal practitioner is final and not subject to further review unless within 30 days from the date of the mailing of the notice of decision, the lawyer or licensed paralegal practitioner files a written notice of appeal with the Supreme Court.

 (2) The time set forth in this article for filing notices of appeal are jurisdictional.
-The Board or the Supreme Court, as to appeals pending before each such body may, for good cause shown either extend the time for the filing or certification of any material or dismiss the appeal for failure to prosecute.
+The Board or the Supreme Court, as to appeals pending before each such body may, for good cause shown either extend the time for the filing or dismiss the appeal for failure to prosecute.

 Empty Table |